Skip to main content Skip to secondary navigation

 jojeffs@stanford.edu

-Joanna works with both the Office of Community Engagement and the Office of Government Affairs to support program and operational needs.
-She coordinates and manages community engagement events and projects.
-This involves engaging with local non-profits, and developing exposure opportunities and events that build relationships and share information about mutual regional challenges.
+Joanna coordinates community engagement events and exposure projects, supporting the university’s engagement with neighborhoods, and non-profit and government agencies.
 Joanna joined the Office of Government Affairs in 2017.
 Prior to Stanford, Joanna worked in human resources management specializing in learning & development and was a police officer in the Metropolitan Police, London, UK.

 Joanna is currently serving as the VP Leadership for the 17th District PTA (San Mateo County).